 fees, the higher the chance that your transaction will get included in a block.

-For testnet, the recommended
+For mainnet, the recommended

 Your full-node keeps unconfirmed transactions in its mempool.
 In order to protect it from spam, it is better to set a